Bridging the Gender Divide Can Help Close the UK Skills Gap

-By Jacqueline de Rojas – Area Vice President of Citrix
+This blog was kindly written for us by Jacqueline de Rojas – Area Vice President of Citrix.

 Lamentation over Britain’s skills gap rarely escapes the media.
 But where Britain continues to fall short in this debate is on how women could be a significant factor in its solution.